knative/docs/docs/admin/install/serving/install-serving-with-yaml.md

     The following commands install Kourier and enable its Knative integration.

-    1. Install the Knative Kourier controller:
+    1. Install the Knative Kourier controller by running the command:
     ```bash
     kubectl apply -f {{ artifact(repo="net-kourier",file="kourier.yaml")}}
     ```

-    1. To configure Knative Serving to use Kourier by default:
+    1. Configure Knative Serving to use Kourier by default by running the command:
       ```bash
       kubectl patch configmap/config-network \
         --namespace knative-serving \